Jinggoy Estrada

-Outside politics, Estrada is also an actor like his father.
-He won the prestigious Best Actor Award in the 2007 Metro Manila Film Festival for the film Katas ng Saudi, the accolade is one of the most-sought among Filipino actors.
+Outside politics, Estrada, like his father, is also an actor who has starred in numerous action films.
+He won the Best Actor Award in the 2007 Metro Manila Film Festival for the film Katas ng Saudi.

 Early life and education

+Estrada was born on February 17, 1963, in Manila to actor Joseph Estrada and physician Luisa Pimentel Ejercito.
+Beginning in his childhood, he migrated to the United States with his mother and his two siblings after his parents separated for 18 years following his father's extramarital affair with Guia Gomez in the 1960s.

-Estrada was born on February 17, 1963, in Manila.
-He finished his primary and secondary education at the Ateneo de Manila University and earned a degree in A.B.
+Estrada finished his primary and secondary education at the Ateneo de Manila University and earned a degree in A.B.
 Economics from the University of the Philippines Manila.
-He took up Bachelor of Laws for four years at the Lyceum of the Philippines University while serving as Vice Mayor of the then Municipality of San Juan at the age of 25.
+He took up Bachelor of Laws for four years at the Lyceum of the Philippines University while serving as vice mayor of the then Municipality of San Juan at the age of 25.
 He was also bestowed an honorary Doctorate in Humanities in 2007 by the Laguna State Polytechnic University.

 Political career

+Vice Mayor of San Juan (1988–1992)

+In 1988, Estrada became the vice mayor of then municipality of San Juan.
+He was 25 and a member of the Liberal Party at the start of his term.

 Mayor of San Juan (1992–2001)

-In 1992, he became the youngest ever elected-local chief executive during the 1992 Philippine local elections at age 29.
+In 1992, Estrada became the youngest ever elected-local chief executive during the 1992 Philippine local elections at age 29.
 During his three consecutive terms as mayor, he spearheaded the construction of modernized barangay halls with daycare centers and various recreational areas such as gymnasiums, basketball courts and playgrounds.
 The renovation and repair of the San Juan National High School and other public elementary schools also took place, as well as the improvement and replacement of drainages, concreting of municipal roads, and the construction of the four-storey San Juan Medical Center and the San Juan Municipal Gymnasium.
 During his incumbency, San Juan gained the reputation of being one of the most progressive municipalities and the "most peaceful municipality in the Philippines".

 During his final tenure as mayor, he was sworn into office as the national president of the League of Municipalities of the Philippines (LMP) from 1998 to 2001.